mhfowler/westbeth-blog/README.md

 ### where to write files
 - all pages in `templates` are rendered using jinja (http://jinja.pocoo.org/docs/dev/)
-- create a .html file `templates/pages` for every page of your site
+- create a .html file in `templates/pages` for every page of your site
 - create layouts in `templates/layouts` which your pages use
 - write css in `static`